 What is necessary for parents to understand in the case of sexual abuse is that the perpetrator in most cases is a trusted person.
 Contrary to using the word ‘Stranger’, you should emphasize on the word ‘Tricky Person’.

-Teach your child from an early age that they are not allowed to undress in front of anyone except their parents.
+Teach your child from an early age about gender awareness and that they are not allowed to undress in front of anyone except their parents.
 And if at all need be, like in case of preschoolers and kindergarteners, the care takers are not supposed to touch their private parts.

 Imbibing ‘I am the Master of my Body’ philosophy helps children build confidence.
 Remember, abusers look for weaknesses and will refrain from a child who is emotionally well-connected to his parents.